The 6 Best Thermal Baths in Budapest (Tried & Tested by a Local)

 Which is the best thermal baths to visit in Budapest?

-The two best thermal baths in Budapest are the Széchenyi Baths and Gellért Baths.
-They are the biggest thermal baths in Budapest and have many pools, including indoor and pools.
+The best thermal bath in Budapest is the Széchenyi Thermal Baths.
+It is the biggest thermal bath in Budapest and have 18 pools, including indoor and outdoor pools.

-How much time do you need in Széchenyi Baths?
+How much time do you need at the Széchenyi Thermal Baths?

-The Széchenyi Thermal Baths have 18 pools, saunas, steam baths and wellness treatments, so there are many things to do in a day – if not, the best is just to relax and enjoy the pools.
+It has 18 pools, saunas, steam baths and wellness treatments, so there are many things to do in a day.

 Are there showers at the thermal baths in Budapest?